 Next, cut two ridge rails.
 These are two solid pieces that join the triangle structures together by running from the top of one (where the joints meet) to the top of another.

 Screw those in and take two Oriented Strand Boards (also known as OSBs) and cut them, so they form a roof around your frame.
-Put one on the left and one the right and screw them into place.
+Put one on the left and one on the right and screw them into place.

 6. The Importance of Frame Panels